dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_the_teams/README.md

 ## Check list:

-  - Verify if UI corresponds to prototypes:
+  - Verify if UI corresponds to prototype
   - Admin should be able to add new team using selectors
   - Admin should be able to add a new team using the map
   - Admin should be able to view information about already added teams